Physical Fault Injection and Side-Channel Attacks on Mobile Devices: A Comprehensive Analysis: Fault Injection Attacks

-In 2017, Timmers and Mune~\cite{timmers2017escalating} describe three voltage FIAs on an undisclosed SoC with a ARM Cortex-A9 CPU to achieve user-space privilege escalation.
-The attacks assume the ability to run arbitrary Linux applications in an unprivileged context.
-Voltage glitches are performed after carefully characterising the glitch parameters: normal voltage, glitch voltage, glitch length, and glitch delay (see Figure \ref{fig:glitch_params}).
-The first attack uses an FIA during the \texttt{open} syscall when opening \texttt{/dev/mem/} to allow an unprivileged application to map arbitrary addresses into physical memory.
-This is performed using an instrumented untrusted application and injecting the fault during the Linux kernel's access control check, causing it to be bypassed.
-Attack two uses the same instruction corruption attack as \cite{controlling_pc_fi} to change the PC register within the Linux kernel, triggering system crashes as a proof of concept.
-The third attack targets the \texttt{setresuid} syscall to set an unprivileged application's process ID to root.
-This FIA is performed during the kernel's verification process, also causing it to be bypassed.
-The fault success rate was 0.53\% (attack one), 0.63\% (attack two), and 0.41\% (attack three).
+In 2017, Timmers and Mune~\cite{timmers2017escalating} demonstrated voltage FIAs for Linux-based privilege escalation on an undisclosed ARM Cortex-A9-based SoC.
+After determining the glitch parameters---the voltage, length, and delay (Figure \ref{fig:glitch_params})---the authors targeted the \texttt{open} syscall when an unprivileged application attempted to access physical memory via \texttt{/dev/mem/}.
+The application was instrumented to trigger the fault during the kernel's access control check, which caused it to be skipped.
+The second FIA used the instruction corruption attack from \cite{controlling_pc_fi} to change the CPU PC register to a predetermined address while executing random kernel syscalls, generating system crashes as a proof of concept.
+The third attack used an FIA to bypass the kernel's security check during the \texttt{setresuid} syscall in order to set an unprivileged application's process ID to root.
+The success rates of each attack were 0.53\% (attack one), 0.63\% (two), and 0.41\% (three) following 22,118, 12,705 and 18,968 experiments respectively over 17--21 hours.